Skip to main content

 Basic Usage

-1. Change Data Mode to Query.
+1. Change the Data Mode to Query.

 2. Write a query in the SQL Editor.